google/syzkaller/docs/linux/setup.md

 ### Go and syzkaller

-`syzkaller` is written in [Go](https://golang.org), and `Go 1.13+` toolchain is required for build.
+`syzkaller` is written in [Go](https://golang.org), and `Go 1.13+` toolchain is required for build. *Note:* `Go 1.14` is required for contributors, as `Go 1.13` may change `go.mod` file.
 The toolchain can be installed with:

 ```
 wget https://dl.google.com/go/go1.14.2.linux-amd64.tar.gz